 MBA Careers

-Candidates for MBA programs typically look to the private sector to advance their careers.
+Candidates for MBA and MPA programs typically look to the private sector to advance their careers.
 Career opportunities for MBA graduates include the following:

 MPA vs. MBA: Salary and Job Outlook